 Our mystery kits have been used around the world at hundreds of parties and been enjoyed by thousands of children.
 Mystery party games are a great party idea because they involve all the children at the party.

 Who Stole The Cookies? party kit is good for 10 years and upwards.
 There is also an all girl version of this party kit.
 Mystery In The Library has similar characters but a different plot and more difficult vocabulary.
 It is for 13 years and upwards.
 There is also an all girl and an all boy version of this mystery kit.
 The Crazy Clown Car Caper kit set in a circus is also good for 10 years and upwards.

-Most of our mystery kits are suitable for teenagers (see Our mysteries) and can be used as teen party games.
+Most of our mystery kits are suitable for teenagers (see our best mysteries) and can be used as teen party games.
 For example, Out Of The Game about baseball is lots of fun and so is Storm Survivors – about athletes deserted on an island.

 Jigsaw frenzy party game

 Here is a jigsaw party game you may like to play at a children’s party.